ossrs/oryx/README.md

 [![](https://opencollective.com/srs-server/tiers/badge.svg)](https://opencollective.com/srs-server)

-SRS Stack makes it easy for you to create an online video service with just one click, either on cloud platforms like DigitalOcean or AWS or by self-hosting.
-This open-source, simple video solution is made using Go, Reactjs, SRS, FFmpeg, and WebRTC.
+SRS Stack makes it easy for you to create an online video service with just one click, either on cloud platforms like AWS or DigitalOcean or by self-hosting.
+This all-in-one, one-click, open-source, simple video solution is made using Go, Reactjs, SRS, FFmpeg, and WebRTC.
 It supports protocols like RTMP, WebRTC, HLS, HTTP-FLV, and SRT.
 It offers features like authentication, streaming on multiple platforms, recording, transcoding, virtual live events, automatic HTTPS, and an easy-to-use HTTP Open API.

 [![](https://ossrs.io/lts/en-us/img/SRS-Stack-5-sd.png?v=1)](https://ossrs.io/lts/en-us/img/SRS-Stack-5-hd.png)